 Documented co-parent abuse can help you modify your custody arrangements

-You can’t just go to the courts and claim abuse in the hope of getting more parenting time, but you can use actual abuse that occurred in your ex’s home as grounds for requesting a custody modification.
+You can’t just go to the courts and claim abuse in the hope of getting more parenting time, but you can use actual abuse that occurred in your ex’s home as grounds for

 The court should always prioritize the best interests and safety of your children, which could mean that they give you full custody or that they order your ex to go to therapy or complete parenting classes.